Hawking Mass Monotonicity for Initial Data Sets: Introduction

 In Section \ref{S:Motivation} we motivate the PDE systems \eqref{system} in detail, compare it to spinors, and prove Theorem \ref{T:Minkowski}.
 Next, we show Theorem \ref{T:main} in Section \ref{S:integral formula proof}.
 Additionally, we demonstrate that the same ideas also apply to manifolds equipped with an electrical field and prove in this setting another divergence identity, Theorem \ref{T:charge}.
 In Section \ref{S:Penrose} we begin with providing an overview of the Penrose conjecture and survey previous approaches towards solving it.
 Next, we establish Theorem \ref{Thm Intro} and the Penrose inequality in spherical symmetry which both follow from Theorem \ref{T:main}.
 Finally, we prove Theorem \ref{T:PDE} in Section \ref{S:PDE}.

-\textbf{Acknowledgements.} This work was supported by the National Science Foundation under Grant No. DMS-1926686, by the IAS School of Mathematics, and by a Duke graduate student fellowship.
+\textbf{Acknowledgements.} This work was supported in part by the National Science Foundation under Grant No. DMS-1926686 and by the IAS School of Mathematics.
 The author would like to thank Hubert~Bray, Simon~Brendle, Demetre~Kazaras, Marcus~Khuri and Yiyue~Zhang for insightful discussions and for their interest in this work.
+The author also grateful to the anonymous referee whose suggestions lead to various improvements.